When Creativity Disappears: Understanding Your Nervous System and Creative Energy

-Creativity isn't just about inspiration or discipline.
-It requires a particular nervous system state – regulated enough to be present, open enough to play, grounded enough to sustain attention.
+Contrary to much popular advice and opinions, creativity – at a neurobiological level – isn't just about inspiration or discipline.
+It requires a particular nervous system state.
+To create, we need to be regulated enough to be present, open enough to play, and grounded enough to sustain attention.

-When our nervous system is running on fumes – braced against the next demand, holding years of activation, constantly scanning for what needs attention – creative energy becomes a luxury we can't afford.
-Not because we don't want to create, but because our system is using every available resource just to keep us functioning.
+When your nervous system is running on fumes – braced against the next demand, holding years of activation, constantly scanning for what needs attention – creative energy becomes a luxury you can't afford.
+Not because you don't want to create, but because your system is using every available resource just to keep you upright.

 Hyperarousal might look like scattered thoughts, restless energy, starting ten things and finishing none.
 You have ideas but they feel frantic, untethered.
 You can't settle into anything long enough for it to deepen.

-Depletion shows up differently.
-A blank mind.
+Depletion is different.
+Blank mind.
 Heavy body.
-The creative spark that used to ignite so easily now feels unreachable, like it belongs to someone else entirely.
+The creative spark that used to ignite so easily now feels unreachable, like it belongs to someone you used to be.

-Both of these states are natural, and provide valuable information about what your nervous system needs.
+Both of these states are your nervous system trying to tell you something.

 Why 'just create anyway' doesn't work

-But when your nervous system is dysregulated, forcing productivity rarely serves your work or your wellbeing.
-You might produce something, but at what cost?
+But when your nervous system is dysregulated, forcing productivity usually just makes it worse.
+You might produce something, sure.
+But at what cost?
 The depletion deepens.
-The creative well runs drier.
+The well runs drier.
+You're not building a sustainable practice, you're mining yourself.

-If you're wired and scattered (hyperaroused), creativity needs grounding first.
-Not discipline, but regulation.
-Something that helps your system settle enough to focus.
+If you're wired and scattered, creativity needs grounding first.
+Not discipline, but actual regulation.
+Something that helps your system settle.

 If you're depleted and blank, creativity needs resourcing.
 Not pushing through, but genuine replenishment.
-Space for your nervous system to remember it's safe to play again.
+Space for your nervous system to remember it's allowed to play.

 The invitation isn't to abandon your creative practice.
-It's to tend to the conditions that make creating possible.
+It's to tend to the conditions that make it possible in the first place.

 What creative energy actually needs

 I work with a lot of people who've lost touch with their creative energy.
-Often they're changemakers, carers, people doing meaningful work in the world.
+Often they're changemakers, carers, people doing work that matters.
 They used to make things – art, writing, music, campaigns, projects that felt alive.
-But somewhere along the way, the demands piled up.
-The pace accelerated, and creativity fell away.
+But somewhere along the way the demands piled up, the pace accelerated and creativity fell away.

-What I’ve noticed though is that creativity doesn’t just ‘go away’.
-It's always here, waiting for a nervous system that has capacity to hold it.
+What I've noticed is that creativity doesn't disappear.
+It just goes quiet when there's no space to hold it.

-Not to "get creative" but to create the conditions where your system can regulate enough to focus.
+Not to "get creative" but to create the conditions where your system can settle enough to focus.

 Permission to not produce anything at all for a while.

-This isn't indulgence.
-It's how your nervous system recovers enough capacity to create again.
+This is how your nervous system recovers enough capacity to create again.
+Not through forcing or discipline, but through listening.

 The environment matters

-Your surroundings have a profound effect on your nervous system state, which means they also affect your creative capacity.
-Harsh fluorescent lights.
-Cluttered spaces.
-Constant noise.
-Stale air.
-These aren't just uncomfortable – they're activating.
-Your nervous system has to work harder to feel safe, which leaves less energy available for creativity.
+Your surroundings affect your nervous system, which means they affect your creative capacity.
+Harsh fluorescent lights, cluttered spaces, constant noise, stale air – these aren't just uncomfortable, they're activating.
+Your nervous system has to work harder to feel safe, which leaves less energy for creativity.

-I'm not suggesting you need a perfect studio or ideal conditions, but small shifts can create surprising spaciousness.
-Opening a window for fresh air and natural light.
-Tidying your desk just enough that it doesn't add to the visual overwhelm.
-Adding something living – a plant, cut flowers, even a bowl of water you can see and touch.
+I'm not suggesting you need a perfect studio or ideal conditions.
+But small shifts can create surprising spaciousness.
+Open a window.
+Fresh air and natural light.
+Tidy your desk just enough that it doesn't add to the overwhelm.
+Add something living – a plant, cut flowers, even a bowl of water.

-Going outside, even briefly.
-Feeling your feet on grass or looking up at the sky.
-Noticing the clouds, trees, the way light moves.
+Go outside, even briefly.
+Feel your feet on grass.
+Look up at the sky.
+Notice the clouds, trees, the way light moves.

-You’re not likely to find these tips in Joe Blogg’s Book of Tips for Productivity, because they’re not hacks.
-They’re just simple, everday ways of signalling to your nervous system that it’s safe.
-From that softer place, creativity becomes accessible again.
+These aren't productivity hacks.
+They're simple, everyday ways of signalling to your nervous system that it's safe.
+And from that softer place, creativity becomes accessible again.

 When the well runs dry

-There are seasons when creative work is just not available.
+There are seasons when creative work just isn't available.
 Maybe you're in a period of intense caregiving.
 Or navigating grief.
-Or simply exhausted from years of giving more than you had to give.
+Or simply exhausted from years of giving more than you had.

-The most creative thing you can do in these times is to deepen your capacity to hold what’s here, even if that’s a creative nothingness.
+The most creative thing you can do in these times is rest.
 Let your nervous system recover.
 Let the well refill without demanding it produce anything.

 I know this can feel terrifying, especially if creativity has been central to your identity or livelihood.
 There's a fear that if you stop, you'll never start again.
 That the inspiration will leave permanently.

 But creativity isn't that fragile.
-Human’s capacity to create is woven into who we are – it is our birthright and it’s our biology.
+Our capacity to create is woven into who we are.
 It doesn't disappear because you rest.
 It waits.
-And usually it returns in ways that surprise.
+And it usually returns in ways that surprise you.

 The rhythm returns